nxy7/deno-nushell-benchmark/README.md

 - Web Scraping - Deno
 - Anything with more involved logic - Deno
 - Anything that's solved problem in JS Land - Deno

+All in all I don't think performance matters here, have a look at source code to see solutions in both languages and which ones looks better.
+Ergonomics are more important in such use cases and I think that there's no winner in this category and I'll my tools depending on the job.

 Cheers.